paths-erc/atlas/src/components/Intro/manuscripts/manuscripts.md

 Thanks to the multidisciplinary approach of the PAThs project, in addition to traditional codicology, we make use also of archaeometric analysis of inks to characterize the material features of manuscripts.
 After careful scientific investigation, the ink(s) of main text, titles and marginalia of a codicological unit are divided into categories according to their elemental composition: carbon ink, iron-gall ink containing only iron, iron-gall ink containing also copper, iron-gall ink containing also copper and zinc, plant inks, mixed inks.
 The analytical protocol used includes two main steps: 1) near-infrared reflectography to determine the type of ink (carbon, iron-gall, plant) and 2) X-ray fluorescence to detect its elemental composition (the presence of metals or other elements), although, due to conservation reasons, it was not always possible to apply both analytical techniques.
 Pictures obtained through reflectographic analysis are added to the description of the codicological unit, while further information on the elemental composition is reported in the notes, where necessary.

-An analytical description of the codicological protocol is provided in the [*Manual of use*](https://docs.paths-erc.eu/handbook/manuscripts).
+An analytical description of the codicological protocol is provided in the [*Manual of use section of the PAThs official documentation repository*](https://docs.paths-erc.eu/handbook/manuscripts).

 This model of description is easily expandable in case of a need to describe new features and can be easily queried (manually or programmatically), in order to provide scholars with an easy-to-use tool for their research.